brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - P -

 ### Payload
 **Definition:**
 In cybersecurity, a payload refers to the part of malware that performs the malicious action, such as data theft, encryption, or system damage, after successful delivery and execution.

 **Example Usage:**
 Once the trojan was installed, its payload activated, encrypting all user files and demanding a ransom.

+### Payload Delivery
+**Definition:**
+Payload delivery is the stage in a cyberattack where the malicious component (payload) such as ransomware or spyware is delivered to the target system.

+**Example Usage:**
+The attacker used a phishing email to deliver the payload.

 ### Phishing Kit
 **Definition:**